 As of April 11, 2018, a total of 6,969 treasury shares from the 2014 performance-based share plan for the Management Board vested because the vesting period for this LTI program had expired.
 The beneficiaries had the option to call the shares during a six-month period ending on October 10, 2018.
 All transactions in MorphoSys shares executed by members of the Management Board were reported as required by law and are published in the Corporate Governance Report as well as on the Company’s website.

 The non-performance-related remuneration of the Management Board consists of fixed remuneration and additional benefits, which primarily include the use of company cars, as well as subsidies for health, welfare and disability insurance.
 The Chief Financial Officer, Mr. Jens Holstein, receives an additional expense allowance for maintaining two households.

-The Company also provides payments to Management Board members equal to a maximum of 10 % of the member’s fixed annual salary plus any taxes payable.
+The Company also provides payments to Management Board members equal to a maximum of 10% of the member’s fixed annual salary and partly plus any taxes payable.
 This compensation is intended for the members’ individual retirement plans.
 Additionally, all Management Board members participate in a pension plan in the form of a provident fund, which was introduced in cooperation with Allianz Pensions-Management e.V.
 The pension obligations of the provident fund will be met by Allianz Pensions-Management e.V.
 These pension obligations are not pension benefit plans.

 Performance-Based Compensation (Short-Term Incentive - STI)